 We incur costs to implement cloud computing arrangements that are service contracts.
 We capitalize certain costs associated with the implementation of the cloud computing arrangements, including employee payroll and related benefits and third party consulting costs, incurred during the application development stage of a project.
 These costs are amortized on a straight-line basis over the term of the hosting service contracts, including renewal periods we are reasonably certain to exercise, and recognized as a component of selling, general and administrative expenses on our consolidated statement of operations.
 As of December 31, 2022, gross capitalized implementation costs incurred in a cloud computing arrangement and related accumulated amortization was \$6.5 million and \$1.5 million, respectively.
-As of December 31, 2021, gross capitalized implementation costs incurred in a cloud computing arrangement and related accumulated amortization was \$6.5 million and \$0.9 million, respectively.
-During the years ended December 31, 2022 and 2021, we recognized amortization of our capitalized implementation costs of \$1.2 million amortization for capitalized implementation costs in 2020.
-Of the \$1.2 million amortization for capitalized software implementation costs for a cloud-computing arrangement that is no longer in use.
-Our capitalized implementation costs for a cloud-computing arrangement that is no longer in use.
-Our capitalized implementation costs are included as a component of a new enterprise resource planning ("ERP") system.
+As of December 31, 2021, gross capitalized implementation costs incurred in a cloud computing arrangement and s0.9 million, respectively.
+During the years ended December 31, 2022 and 2021, we recognized amortization of our capitalized implementation costs of \$1.2 million and \$0.9 million, respectively.
+We did not recognize any amortization of capitalized implementation costs of \$1.2 million and \$0.9 million, respectively.
+We did not recognize any amortization of capitalized implementation costs in 2020.
+Of the \$1.2 million amortization of capitalized software implementation costs for a cloud-computing arrangement that is no longer in use.
+Our capitalized implementation costs primarily relate to the implementation of a new enterprise resource planning ("ERP") system.
 In January 2021, we successfully went live with the new ERP system, and we continue to progress with additional functionality and integrations as scheduled.
-These capitalized costs are included as a component of prepaid expenses and other current assets and other non-current assets on our consolidated balance sheet.
+These capitalized costs are included as a component of prepaid expenses and other rurrent assets and other non-current assets on our consolidated balance sheet.